devangdshah/manager-README/README.md

 - D.R.I.
 Principle — Not everyone is a believer in Directly Responsible Individual principle, but if you are it can be very powerful.
 First, though, you need to set the expectation that they take that responsibly.
 Done?
 Ship it!

-How?
-Consensus from the authors I’ve talked to seems to be:

-1. The most effective way to deliver the document is to take employees through it in a 1:1.

-2. Easiest time to start is during an employee’s on-boarding.
-Their on-boarding or your own (if you’re inheriting a team) You made it to the end!